For more ELYSIUM’S PASSAGE Blog Posts, go to

 Although I was vaguely aware of Wittgenstein’s esoteric speculations, I wasn’t sure what Mo’s point was.
 In the future, I would be more careful not to dismiss what he had to say.
 If I tried to bluff him with specious arguments, he might challenge them, which might, in the end, prove to be embarrassing.

 ‘We suspect you are very independent,’ Eli said.
 ‘That’s why you’re here.
 We realise there’s considerably more to you than you see or know.
 That’s why it’s more important that you come to know who you are before we do.
-To help you find out, we will be your mirror to reflect to you who you really are.’
+To help you find out, we will be your mirror to reflect you to who you are.’

 ‘That’s a lot of you in a few sentences.’

 ‘What do you expect?
 After experiencing the trauma of my fall, I have every right to feel shaken.
 Still, you’re not exactly helping me when you insist I’m out of my body.
 Now everything about my life is beginning to feel more uncertain than ever.
-It’s like being told you’ve been evicted from your flat while you’re on vacation.’
+It’s like being told you’ve been evicted from your flat while on vacation.’

 ‘That’s mildly humorous,’ I said.
 ‘Out of curiosity, tell me who you think I am, other than what is obvious.’